-Well, it depends, but I can shed some light on what causes the price to vary so much as well as give you a range to expect.
+Well, it depends, but I can give you a range to expect as well as shed some light on what causes the price to vary.

 Since workstations are so modular and flexible, the price of a workstation is heavily dependent on the final configuration you choose.
 The price for a straight benching application is going to be significantly different than the price for a large, U-shaped workstation with standing height panels.

 There is a multitude of ways to configure a workstation these days, but for this post, I am going to stick to the layout I see most often in our customers’ offices: A 6’x6’ L-shaped workstation with panels that provide seated visual privacy (cannot see over the panels while seated).

 A safe range to budget for your 6’x6’ workstations would be approximately $1200-$4000 per workstation.

 This is a relatively large range but unfortunately, since workstations can be so customizable it is quite difficult to narrow that range any further without sitting down with you to start answering the following questions:

 - How open/closed do you want the workstation to be?
 This question helps us determine the number of necessary panels and how high they need to be.

 - What kind of panel finishes are you interested in?
 Are you considering glass or storage unit toppers?
 Can the panels be solid upholstery or are you planning on incorporating other surfaces?